Table of contents

 As infrastructure expands, Monitoring as Code (MaC) scales programmatically to cover new services and systems.
 It promotes collaboration among development, operations, and QA teams by storing monitoring configurations as code, making it easier for everyone to contribute.
 MaC also automates repetitive tasks, reducing manual effort and errors, and freeing up resources for other critical functions.

-With Checkly's CLI workflow, getting started with Observability as Code is pretty easy.
+With Checkly's CLI workflow, getting started with Monitoring as Code is pretty easy.
 You can be up and running in no time to ensure your crucial web apps and sites are performing up to spec.
 The Checkly CLI provides two main workflows:

 - Coding: These encompass scripts (such as ApiCheck, BrowserCheck, or SlackAlertChannel) written in JavaScript/TypeScript.
 They are intended to be deployed and executed on the Checkly cloud backend.